Henry VIII: Physical decline and death

 Late in life, Henry became obese, with a waist measurement of 54 in, and had to be moved about with the help of mechanical devices.
 He was covered with painful, pus-filled boils and possibly had gout.
 His obesity and other medical problems can be traced to the jousting accident on 24 January 1536 in which he suffered a leg wound.
 The accident reopened and aggravated an injury he had sustained years earlier, to the extent that his doctors found it difficult to treat.
 The chronic wound festered for the remainder of his life and became ulcerated, preventing him from maintaining the level of physical activity he had previously enjoyed.
 The jousting accident is also believed to have caused Henry's mood swings, which may have had a dramatic effect on his personality and temperament.

 This suit of armour was commissioned c.
 1544 when Henry's midsection had a girth of 51 inches.

 The theory that Henry had syphilis has been dismissed by most historians.
 Historian Susan Maclean Kybett ascribes his death to scurvy, which is caused by insufficient vitamin C most often due to a lack of fresh fruit and vegetables in one's diet.

 A 2010 study suggests Henry may have been of Kell-positive blood type to explain both his physical and mental deterioration, being consistent with some symptoms of the McLeod syndrome, and the high mortality in the pregnancies attributed to him.

-Henry's obesity hastened his death at the age of 55, on 28 January 1547 in the Palace of Whitehall, on what would have been his father's 90th birthday.
+Henry's obesity hastened his death at the age of 55, on 28 January 1547 at the Palace of Whitehall, on what would have been his father's 90th birthday.
 The tomb he had planned (with components taken from the tomb intended for Cardinal Wolsey) was only partly constructed and was never completed (the sarcophagus and its base were later removed and used for Lord Nelson's tomb in the crypt of St Paul's Cathedral).
 Henry was interred in a vault at St George's Chapel, Windsor Castle, next to Jane Seymour.
 Over 100 years later, King Charles I (ruled 1625–1649) was buried in the same vault.